 The Financial Fix

-The issue of financial censorship, which I wrote about in the past in an article called Section 230 Isn’t The Problem, Payment Networks Are, is present here as well.
-In short: MasterCard, Visa, Discover, and Amex controls almost all consumer spending in the United States, and they will frequently stop payments to specific websites, companies, and individuals with intention of destroying them financially for political purposes.
+The issue of financial censorship, which I wrote about in Section 230 Isn’t The Problem, Payment Networks Are, is present here as well.
+In summary: MasterCard, Visa, Discover, and Amex controls almost all consumer spending in the United States, and they will frequently stop payments to specific websites, companies, and individuals with intention of destroying them financially for political purposes.

 A lot of small companies don’t have to choice to say “no” to the mob, because payment networks will say “yes” for them.
 Regulating these payment networks, setting up an alternative (the Federal Reserve is trying to set up an instant bank-to-bank transfer service called FedNow), and mainstreaming alternative currency payments (cryptocurrency or even precious metals) are ways around this financial censorship.